 As Henry Ford said, "You can’t build a reputation on what you are going to do," but on what you've accomplished.

-HERE'S MY TOP 10 LIST OF ACCOMPLISHMENTS AS YOUR CITY COUNCILOR AT LARGE
+TOP 10 ACCOMPLISHMENTS AS A BROCKTON CITY COUNCILOR AT LARGE

 - Accessible and in the community.
-Since being elected, I've attended over 1,500 events and responded to more than 1,200 calls.
-I’m making a real difference on your street—from new streetlights to gang sign removal to the cleaning of empty lots.
+Since being elected, Jass attended over 3,000 events and responded to more than 2,500 calls.
+He made a real difference in our neighborhoods—from new streetlights to gang sign removal to the cleaning of empty lots.

 - Pushed through hiring reform.
-I pushed through Brockton's first-ever anti-nepotism policy to ensure every resident has a fair shot at a city job, despite entrenched opposition.
+Jass pushed through Brockton's first-ever anti-nepotism policy to ensure every resident has a fair shot at a city job, despite entrenched opposition.

 - Focused on performance.
-Before I joined the City Council, department heads received pay raises without performance reviews.
-Now, I am leading a committee to develop goals and a formal evaluation system so that raises are attached to results.
+Before Jass joined the City Council, department heads received pay raises without performance reviews.
+He led a committee to develop goals and a formal evaluation system so that raises are attached to results.

 - Spearheaded trade mission to Cape Verde.
-I led the first-ever American trade mission to Cape Verde, West Africa to help Brockton businesses enter CV's $2 billion market.
-In the process, I helped to secure more than $26 million in contracts for a Brockton start-up.
+Jass led the first-ever American trade mission to Cape Verde, West Africa to help Brockton businesses enter CV's $2 billion market.
+In the process, he helped to secure more than $26 million in contracts for a Brockton start-up.

 - Stood beside the Henry family.
-In the tragic shooting death of Pace University student DJ Henry, I filed a resolution supporting the Brockton family’s call for the U.S. Department of Justice to conduct an impartial investigation.
+In the tragic shooting death of Pace University student DJ Henry by a white police officer, Jass filed a resolution supporting the Brockton family’s call for the U.S. Department of Justice to conduct an investigation.

 - Sparked the Water Department review.
-One resident made a call, and I responded.
+One resident made a call, and Jass responded.
 As a result, Brockton conducted one of the most comprehensive reviews and overhauls of a city department—ever.

 - Reached across the political aisle.
-As a Democrat, I put competence and Brockton first, not political party, and endorsed our County Sheriff and District Attorney—both Republicans.
+As a Democrat, Jass put competence and Brockton first, not political party, and endorsed two highly qualified Republicans who served as our County Sheriff and District Attorney.

 - Placed key information online.
-I led the effort to make city government more transparent and accessible by placing online all city meeting agendas, ordinances, and recreational calendars.
+Jass led the effort to make city government more transparent and accessible by placing online all city meeting agendas, ordinances, and recreational calendars.

-Thank you for the opportunity to serve the community of Brockton.
-We are making a difference!
+It was an honor for Jass Stewart to serve the community of Brockton.
+We made a difference!